An Automatic Finite-Sample Robustness Metric: When Can Dropping a Little Data Make a Big Difference?: The dependence in thetafun_accuracy is tight

-All standard errors are clustered on the household, and all regressions are weighted using survey weights defined by the variable ``weight\_12m''.
-We have access to the following seven variables, presented in Panel B of Table 9 in the following order: a binary indicator of a self-reported measure of health being good/very good/excellent (not fair or poor), a binary indicator on self-reported health not being poor, a binary indicator on health being about the same or improving over the last six months, the number of days of good physical health in the past 30 days, the number of days on which poor physical or mental health did not impair usual activities, the number of days mental health was good in the past 30 days, and an indicator on not being depressed in last two weeks.
+To infer the LATE of taking up Medicaid on compliers, the authors employ an Instrumental Variables (IV) strategy using the lottery as an instrument for having Medicaid insurance.
+All standard errors are clustered on the household, and all regressions are weighted using survey weights defined by the variable \texttt{weight\_12m}.
+We have access to the following seven outcome variables, presented in Panel B of Table 9 of the original paper (as well as our tables below) in the following order: a binary indicator of a self-reported measure of health being good or very good or excellent (not fair or poor), a binary indicator of self-reported health not being poor, a binary indicator of health being about the same or improving over the last six months, the number of days of good physical health in the past 30 days, the number of days on which poor physical or mental health did not impair usual activities, the number of days mental health was good in the past 30 days, and an indicator of not being depressed in last two weeks.
 We replicate Panel B of Table 9 of \citet{finkelstein2012oregon} exactly, both for the ITT effect ($\hat{\beta}_1$) for the entire population and for the LATE on compliers ($\hat{\pi}_1$).
-In both cases, the results show very strong evidence for positive effects on all health measures, with most $p$ values well below 0.01.
+Both analyses show strong evidence for positive effects on all health measures, with most $p$ values well below 0.01.